cortoproject/script-spec/README.md

         charge_level: 89%,
         temperature: 59F)

-    // Rotors is a child of my_drone
+    // Rotor is a child of my_drone
     Rotor {
         // The Rotor instances are childs of Rotor Rotor FrontLeft (rpm: 8000)